 Linking temperament and coat color/pattern is nothing new.

-Want to know something that else that orange cats are usually known for too?
-Their love of food—which makes them typically larger than the average feline.
+Want to know something else that orange cats are usually known for too?
+Their love of food—makes them typically larger than the average feline.
 But, just as cats are individuals, this theory doesn’t always hold true.
-My Tom does love to eat, but he only tips the scales at six pounds.
-His ginger housemate, Mr. Purple, is an impressive fifteen pounds, but his larger frame is due mostly to his Maine Coon cat DNA.

-In comparison, female ginger tabbies have been reported as being “flighty”—so it seems that not all ginger tabby cats are known for their gregarious disposition.
+In comparison, female ginger tabbies have been reported as being “flighty”—so it seems that not all ginger tabby cats are known for their calm disposition.

 Did you learn anything new and interesting about our feline friends?
 Share this article with other cat lovers that you know so that they can learn something, too.

 Can’t get enough of ginger tabbies?
 Check out this article on Cattitude Daily dedicated just to them!